Guide to Graduate Study in Integrative Biology

 The student should complete the classes that will contribute 400 and 800-level credits toward the degree.
 In the second year, in addition to coursework, Plan B M.S. candidates also conduct an independent project that is based on library research.
 This project is done while enrolled for at least 3 “Special problems” credits in IBIO 890.
 Complete the Annual Progress Report Form (before the end of April is preferred).

 Apply for graduation for the semester you intend to finish, through the Registrar’s Office website.
-Notify the Department's graduate secretary of the date for your Final Oral Evaluation.
+Notify the Department's Graduate Program Coordinator of the date for your Final Oral Evaluation.

 The student shall: a) meet with the guidance committee to review progress and agree upon topical areas to be covered with each individual member of the committee for the comprehensive examination, b) submit oral & written progress reports using the Annual Progress Report Form (before the end of April is preferred, Appendix I), c) enter Report of Guidance Committee into GRADPLAN, and d) take IBIO 801 if this requirement has not yet been completed.